April 7, 2026

 The demands on manufacturing companies are increasing.
 Smaller batch sizes, growing product variety, and volatile supply chains significantly increase planning pressure.
 Without an automated planning and control (APS) system, manual effort, lack of transparency, and susceptibility to errors increase.
 Bottlenecks are identified late, resources are not used optimally, and delivery dates are jeopardized.

-With modern APS software, production planning becomes data-driven, structured, and strategically controllable.
+With a modern APS system, production planning becomes data-driven, structured, and strategically controllable.
 Companies gain stability, responsiveness, and sustainable efficiency.
-Therefore, an APS is not an optional add-on module, but a central component of a future-proof production strategy.
+An APS is therefore not an optional add-on module, but a central component of a future-proof production strategy.

 In the context of PAILOT, APS means an AI-based optimization layer between ERP and the shop floor – optionally embedded in an existing MES landscape.
 The software uses existing ERP data, processes feedback from production and MES, and calculates the best possible solution in seconds. detailed scheduling .